Posts may contain affiliate links that help enable me to continue to provide you with free recipes. Please see my Privacy Policy for further details.

 Well I was bound and determined to incorporate more tomatoes into my diet.

 So yeah… why would I NOT have these in my diet?!
-With all those health benefits alone I’d be a fool not too!
+With all those health benefits alone I’d be a fool not to!

-So I’ve been buying a lot of campari tomatoes lately.
+I’ve been buying a lot of Campari tomatoes lately.
 I actually really like them roasted and put on white pizza.
 Or when I make my One Pot Pastabilities, it works beautifully in the dish.
 They aren’t quite bite-sized like cherry tomatoes but rather a 2-bite type of thing.
-Actually I buy a big pack of them eery Friday when I buy my 6 dozen of eggs.
-Yes, 6 dozen.
-I told you guys Mr. Fantabulous eats a lot!

 Perhaps one day I’ll eat a whole raw slice of tomato (highly doubtful) but as of right now…. no way.
 I don’t do squish!

-Prior to stuffing these I misted with olive oil and just gave a very light sprinkle of kosher salt and fresh black pepper.
+Prior to stuffing these, I misted them with olive oil and just gave a very light sprinkle of kosher salt and fresh black pepper.
 I stuffed them just enough to where there was a slight mound on top.
 As they were cooking you could smell them and folks let me tell you what.
 They smelled amazing!
-It smelled….Italian.
-I know that’s not a real ‘smell’ as it kinda like my saying it smells like the number 7 but once you smell it you’ll get it.
+They smelled…Italian.
+I know that’s not a real ‘smell’ as it’s kinda like my saying it smells like the number 7 but once you smell it you’ll get it.

 The tomato definitely adds another level of flavor to the dish and seriously rocks it out!
 I’ve made these 2 more times since I took these pictures and the last time I put lump crab meat in the spinach mixture and oh dear God you wanna talk AMAZING?!?!
 Holy crap it was awesome!